Alfresco/docs-activiti-enterprise/docs/modeling/connectors/README.md

 Title: Connectors
 ---

 # Connectors
-Connectors are used to model interactions between external systems and a process.
+Connectors are used to handle interactions between external systems and a process.

 Connectors execute their logic outside of the [runtime bundle](../../architecture/application.md#runtime-bundle) with values being passed between a connector and a process as inputs and outputs.
 [Service tasks](../processes/bpmn/service.md) are used in a process definition to implement connectors.